-Career: 82-28 record with five pins, six technical falls and 18 major decisions...three-time NCAA qualifier...three-time EWL champion...2010 EWL Freshman of the Year.
+Career: 105-39 record with six pins, eight technical falls and 25 major decisions...finished with 105 career victories, making him the 18th member of the Pitt Wrestling 100-win club...four-time NCAA qualifier...three-time EWL champion...2010 EWL Freshman of the Year.

-2012-13: Redshirted during the 2012-13 season...tallied a 25-3 record competing in open tournaments during his redshirt season...was undefeated in bonus point matches going 12-0...won five open tournaments - Knight Point Open, MSU Open, AU Open, PSU Open and Edinboro Open - during the year at 125 pounds
+2012-13: Redshirted during the 2012-13 season...tallied a 25-3 record competing in open tournaments...was undefeated in bonus-point matches going 12-0...won five open tournaments - Knight Point Open, MSU Open, AU Open, PSU Open and Edinboro Open - during the year at 125 pounds .

 2010-11: Finished with a 19-12 record and qualified for the NCAA Championships for the second consecutive season...finished 2-2 at nationals with a 7-2 decision over 10th-seeded Alan Waters (Missouri) and a 5-3 win over 19th-ranked Steve Bonnano (Hofstra)...won second straight EWL title with a 3-0 win over Shane Young (West Virginia)...defeated No. 5 Jarrod Patterson (Oklahoma) 4-1...won 10 consecutive matches from Jan.
 21 to March 17...placed sixth at both the Nittany Lion Open and the Midlands Championships...posted an 8-1 record against EWL opponents...registered two pins and six major decisions.